hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july14.jpg "rain")

-    Distance covered: 85 nm
+    Daily progress: 157 km (85 nm)
-    Distance to Victoria: 3065 nm
+    Distance to Victoria: 5,676 km (3065 nm)

 #### 0000
 Rose with the sun, and went outside to steer us northeast.
 Wind has lessened, I guess yesterday's calmer weather was delayed to today.
 Waves are big but round, manageable.

 ##### 0230
 Devine wakes up, we have oatmeal and coffee as we check the weather.
 We make the decision to keep going northeast, what we saw advised this decision.
 I go back out and steer some more, unfurling the jib to 100%.
-Pino glides at 7 knots.
+Pino glides at 12 km/h (7 kn).
 Perfect.
 It would be even better without rain though!
 Can't have it all.

 ##### 0630
 Devine makes lunch, garlic pasta with shredded nori.
 I park Pino and get inside, peeling off my many layers, wet on the outside and gradually dry inside.
 I was wearing 2 sweaters, 1 fleece, foul weather pants, oil skin pants, foul weather jacket, rain jacket overtop... wet gloves, hat.
 I wasn't cold wearing this, though I dread having to go to the toilet.
 I usually delay it, waiting until the very last moment before going, then I yell: "PRAIRIE-DOGGING!" and run inside, beat my way out of my prison of fabric and race to the head.